 APC was the 15th most valuable public British company in 1930, with an estimated market value of £13.9 million.
 It employed 6,720 people in 1935.
 The company had 16 managing directors, and no central chairman.
 Instead, each managing director was allocated responsibility for a committee within the company, i.e. sales or finance.
 Because APC consisted of numerous component companies, there were an additional 40 ordinary directors .

 P. L. Payne argued that the company failed to turn its monopoly power to its advantage.
-It has been argued that APC’s acquisitions destroyed, rather than added, value.
-The economist George Stigler calculated that between 1900 and 1960, APC acquired 125 percent of British cement production capacity, yet its market share in 1960 was only 70 percent.
+It has been suggested that APC’s acquisitions destroyed, rather than added, value.
+The economist George Stigler (1911 – 1991) calculated that between 1900 and 1960, APC acquired 125 percent of British cement production capacity, yet its market share in 1960 was just 70 percent.

 Cement works in Australia and New Zealand were acquired after the Second World War.
 A new cement plant in Malaysia was established in 1954.
 APC operated 26 cement works in Britain alone by 1955.

 APC employed 11,000 people in 1955.
 It was the largest cement group in the world in 1960.
 It was the 15th largest public company in Britain in 1965, with a market capitalization of £138.3 million.

 APC built plants overseas, and became known for expertise in low-cost cement manufacturing.
-APC built the Aswan Dam in Egypt using 150,000 tons of cement.
+A notable APC contract was the Aswan Dam in Egypt, which used 150,000 tons of cement.

 APC employed a capital of £246 million in 1974, and had a British workforce of 18,325.

 APC struggled when the 1970s oil crisis led to increased fuel prices, due to the highly energy intensive nature of cement production.
 It was also overdependent on a shrinking domestic market which accounted for 52 percent of profits in 1975.

-The company changed its name to Blue Circle in 1978.
+APC changed its name to Blue Circle from 1978.